 This year to save time and money, I am planning to get a grocery delivery with ingredients for my homemade Irish cream liqueur.
 For my South African family, I will make some Cape Velvet Cream liqueur.

-It’s my favorite and it seems to taste extra good when you are sharing it with friends and family at the holidays.
+Homemade liqueurs are one of my favorite things and it seems to taste extra good when you are sharing it with friends and family at the holidays.

 What is plum brandy?

 One of them is slivovitz, a clear, distilled spirit made from fermented plums enjoyed all over Eastern Europe.

 To make slivovitz, fresh plums and ground plum pits are crushed and pressed together, (sometimes with yeast, starch, and sugar) then it’s fermented and sometimes distilled.

 Slivovitz seems to vary from country to country, both in production and in the name, but it’s something I am glad we found and tried because I’m obsessed!